apache/activemq-artemis/docs/user-manual/en/persistence.md

 ## JDBC Persistence

-WARNING: The Apache ActiveMQ Artemis JDBC persistence store is under development and is included for evaluation purposes.

-The Apache ActiveMQ Artemis JDBC persistence layer offers the ability to store broker state (Messages, Addresses and other application state) using a database.
-N.B.
-Address full policy Paging (See: [The section on Paging](paging.md)) is currently not supported with the JDBC persistence layer.
+The Apache ActiveMQ Artemis JDBC persistence layer offers the ability to store broker state (messages, address & queue definitions, etc.) using a database.

+> **Note:**
+>
-Using the ActiveMQ Artemis File Journal is the recommended configuration as it offers higher levels of performance and is more mature.
-The JDBC persistence layer is targeted to those users who must use a database e.g. due to internal company policy.
+> Using the ActiveMQ Artemis File Journal is the **recommended** configuration as it offers higher levels of performance
+> and is more mature.
+Performance for both paging and large messages is especially diminished with JDBC.
+The JDBC
+> persistence layer is targeted to those users who _must_ use a database e.g. due to internal company policy.

 ActiveMQ Artemis currently has support for a limited number of database vendors (older versions may work but mileage may vary):